-Kid Going to Sleepaway Camp for the First Time?
-Here’s What Your Kids Really Need.
+Kid Going to Sleepaway Camp?
+Here’s What They’ll Need

 You’re really doing it.
 You’re sending your kids to sleepaway camp.
 Okay, before you well up with tears (because that’s coming), you probably need to panic first about packing.
 Because have you seen The Packing List?!
 What do they really need?
 (Spoiler: Not everything on the list.)
 We talked to seasoned camp parents for their best sleepaway camp advice.
 So you don’t make the same mistakes they did!

 The Camp Packing List is a Guide, Not a Bible

 If this is your first time packing for sleepaway camp, you are going to be tempted to follow every detail of the camp packing list.
 Try to seriously resist that urge.
 NY mom Jordana B. says, “USE YOUR COMMON SENSE.
 You are not sending your child out into the wild.
 If you forget something – you will see them in a few weeks for visiting day and you can always send stuff.”
 Pack what your child actually likes to wear.

 2) In General, Less is More.

 And kids will pretty much just wear whatever is on top of their drawer anyway.
 NJ parent Kim P. says, “I packed my son 10 bathing suits and he wore the same one every single day!”
 So your mantra should pretty much be, “Less is more.”

 Except maybe when it comes to socks and underwear.
 Florida mom Christine S. says, “ALWAYS pack more socks and underwear than suggested.
 Black or grey socks are best.
 Any white socks you send will come home black or grey anyway.”

 Also, pack rain gear in case the weather is rotten.
 And definitely throw in some bunk decorations like family pictures, posters, string lights, banners, that kind of thing.